Peru's president to replace prime minister in Cabinet shakeup | Politics

 Peru's president to replace prime minister in Cabinet shakeup

-Peruvian President Dina Boluarte, who has said she is leading a transitional government following the ouster of her predecessor, said on Sunday she will replace the prime minister as part of a reshuffling of her Cabinet.
-Boluarte was vice president until earlier this month when her predecessor, former President Pedro Castillo, tried to illegally dissolve Congress, was removed from office and then detained.
+Peruvian President Dina Boluarte, who is leading a transitional government following the ouster of her predecessor, will replace the prime minister as part of a reshuffling of her Cabinet, she said on Sunday.

-Peruvian President Dina Boluarte, who has said she is leading a transitional government following the ouster of her predecessor, said on Sunday she will replace the prime minister as part of a reshuffling of her Cabinet.
+Peruvian President Dina Boluarte, who is leading a transitional government following the ouster of her predecessor, will replace the prime minister as part of a reshuffling of her Cabinet, she said on Sunday.
+Boluarte was vice president until earlier this month when her predecessor, former President Pedro Castillo, was removed from office and then detained after illegally trying to dissolve Congress.

-The Cabinet changes will take place on Monday and Tuesday, Boluarte told America Television's news program "Cuarto Poder."
-The shakeup follows the resignation of her education and culture ministers, who both resigned due to the deaths during the protests.
+The Cabinet changes will take place on Monday and Tuesday, Boluarte told America Television's news program "Cuarto Poder" on Sunday.
+The shakeup follows the resignation of her education and culture ministers, who left because of the deaths during the protests.
 Boluarte said in a news conference on Saturday that the move was driven by a need "to be able to install knowledgeable ministers in each sector."

-She did not hint at a possible replacement for Pedro Angulo, who has been prime minister for just a week.
+She did not hint at a possible replacement for Pedro Angulo, who had been prime minister for just a week.
+"No one can have a minister who will learn on the job," Boluarte said.
+"This is a transition government, we need to act fast."

+Boluarte also added that the new Cabinet, which will work with the opposition-led Congress, will be "a little more political."
+"We'll be reshaping the Cabinet, maybe it will be a more technical Cabinet, but also one that's a little more political to be able to create these bridges for dialogue," Boluarte said.

+Former President Castillo frequently butted heads with Congress, which held two unsuccessful impeachment trials against him.
+After Castillo attempted to dissolve Congress, a third overwhelmingly passed.
+Castillo, who is set to remain in pre-trial detention for 18 months while under investigation for rebellion and conspiracy, has blamed Congress, which he said is led by Peru's elites, for forcing his hand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)